electro-framework/interop/Interfaces/Http/RouterInterface.md

 If the handler tree is exhausted, the router sends the request to the next handler on the application's main request handling stack.

-### A short introduction to Selenia's HTTP handling concepts
+### A short introduction to Electro's HTTP handling concepts

-Selenia's router has some unique features that set it apart from most other routers out there.
+Electro's router has some unique features that set it apart from most other routers out there.

 For instance, it is a **hierarchical** router, while most other routers are linear ones.
 It also allows multiple handlers to handle a request, each one generating a part of the response.
 This enables advanced features like *composite responses* and **Turboload** navigation.

 To understand the way the router works, it's important to know the main concepts behind the framework's HTTP request handling.
 We'll shortly outline them here before proceeding to the details of the routing process.

 #### Request Handlers

-Request handlers are a central concept on Selenia's routing (and general HTTP processing).
+Request handlers are a central concept on Electro's routing (and general HTTP processing).

 All routable elements on a routing tree are either route mappings, request handlers or factories that produce handlers.